SpaghetMeNot/normalmagic/docs/other_tools/instance_object.md

 # Instance Object

 Instances another object (after modifiers) to replace or append to the current objects geometry.
-This can be particularly useful when re-using details.
+This can be particularly useful for re-using details.

 <div class="grid" markdown>